nkmathew/intern-portal/README.md

   when clicked
 + Richtext editor for log entry box?
 With markdown support pour les hackers??
 + Copy penzu's email layout
++ Internship start date should not be a one-time permanent change to cater for mistakes.
+Instead the coordinator should be notified when the intern sets his/her start date and maybe the number of times the start date has been changed to monitor people who are trying to misuse the system
++ Add list of provinces and districts

 ### Installation Steps